Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology: Hopf--Hecke algebras as PBW deformations

 \subsection{Maps with the Jacobi property for pointed cocommutative Hopf algebras}

-In the following we consider the case of a pointed cocommutative Hopf algebra $H$ over $\FF$ (a field of characteristic $0$).
+In the following, we consider the case of a pointed cocommutative Hopf algebra $H$ over $\FF$ (a field of characteristic $0$).
 We recall that this includes all cocommutative Hopf algebras over $\CC$.

 Let $H$ be a cocommutative pointed Hopf algebra.
-Recall that by the structure theorem for cocommutative pointed Hopf algebras over a field of characteristic $0$, $H=H^1\rtimes\FF[G(H)]$, where $H^1$ is the universal enveloping algebra of the Lie algebra of primitive elements in $H$ and $\FF[G(H)]$ is the group algebra of the group of group-likes $G(H)$ in $H$.
+Recall that by the structure theorem for cocommutative pointed Hopf algebras over a field of characteristic $0$, $H=H^1\rtimes\FF[G(H)]$, where $H^1$ is the universal enveloping algebra of the Lie algebra of primitive elements in $H$ and $\FF[G(H)]$ is the group algebra of the group of group-like elements $G(H)$ in $H$.
 For each group-like element $g\in G(H)$, $H^1g$ is a subcoalgebra of $H$ and $H=\bigoplus_{g\in G(H)} H^1g$ as coalgebras.
+Let $p_g:H\to H^1g$ be the corresponding projection map.